Kosisookeke/course-management/README.md

 ### Using the Swagger UI

-1. Start the server with `npm start`
+1. Start the server with `npm run dev`
 2. Open your browser and navigate to `http://localhost:3000/api-docs`
 3. You'll see the Swagger UI with all available endpoints grouped by tags
 4. Expand any endpoint to see detailed documentation